gofynd/fdk-client-python/documentation/application/CATALOG.md

-Gets products similar to the one identified by the given slug for comparison.
+Use this API to compare a given product automatically with similar products.
+Only one slug is needed.

 *Returned Response:*